davdar/maam/writeup/pldi15.markdown

 ## Abstract Time

-The interface for abstract time is familiar from Abstracting Abstract Machines`~\cite{davdar:van-horn:2010:aam}`{.raw}(AAM)--which introduces abstract time as a single parameter from variations in call-site sensitivity--and is shown in Figure`~\ref{AbstractTimeInterface}`{.raw}.
+The interface for abstract time is familiar from Abstracting Abstract Machines`~\cite{davdar:van-horn:2010:aam}`{.raw}(AAM)--which introduces abstract time as a single parameter from variations in call-site-sensitivity--and is shown in Figure`~\ref{AbstractTimeInterface}`{.raw}.
 `\begin{figure}`{.raw}
 `````align````````````````````````````````````````
 Time  : Type